mattbatman/covid-data-handler/README.md

 # CovidDataFetcher

-This project grabs data from the CDC's API for the *COVID-19 Case Surveillance Public Use Data* data set.
+This project contains a variety of methods to help fetch and transform data pertaining to COVID from the CDC.

 ## Up and Running